1952 24 Hours of Le Mans: Finish and post-race

 The race was quietly running down to its conclusion, with the home crowd looking forward to a second French victory in four years.
-But then suddenly, with just over an hour to go, the connecting rod of "Levegh's" Talbot broke, causing it to come to a halt at Maison Blanche about a mile from the pits.
+But then suddenly, with just over an hour to go, the connecting rod of Levegh's Talbot broke, causing it to come to a halt at Maison Blanche about a mile from the pits.
 Driving without a working rev-counter, it is uncertain whether either the engine issues finally broke it, or through sheer exhaustion, he missed a gear-change and over-revved the engine catastrophically.
 But such was his lead it still took 20 minutes for the second-placed Mercedes-Benz to get ahead on distance.
 A final twist saw the Aston Martin retire, moving the Nash-Healey of Johnson/Wisdom up to 3rd ahead of Briggs Cunningham's own car and the recovering Ferrari of Simon / Vincent.
 Like many, Cunningham had been nursing a slipping clutch through most of the race, driving for 20 hours himself gradually moving up the order.

-So Mercedes-Benz were as surprised as anyone to have the 1-2 victory.
+So Mercedes-Benz, using undersized underpowered engines, were as surprised as anyone to have the 1-2 victory.
 This was the first win for a closed-body car, and for a German manufacturer.

 Although the weather had been good, it was a torrid race with a record 40 retirements from the 57 starters.
 The lone Ferrari had fought back into the top ten during the morning, and after the late-race retirements made it up to 5th.
 The privateer team of Clark and Keen was the only Aston Martin to finish this year (in 5th) and the only Talbot to finish was Chambas' supercharged special in 9th.